cochran-at-niche/cs101/1_LifeInTheShell/README.md

 ### Environment Variables

-In bash scripts, variables are one of the primary means of inputting arguments.
+In bash scripts, variables are one of the primary means of providing arguments.

+By default, the arguments given to a bash script can be accessed in the script via position arguments:

+- `$0`, `$1`, `$2`, etc.
+- `$*` - all parameters, starting with parameter 1, as one string
+- `$@` - all parameters, starting with parameter 2, as separate strings

+Furthermore, a variety of advanced environment variable syntax is available for manipulating variables.

 - `$VAR`
-- `${VAR}`
+- `${VAR}` - Same as `$VAR`, but less ambiguous is some cases
 - Single vs double quotes
     - `VAR=yo; echo "$VAR"`
     - `VAR=yo; echo '$VAR'`